1. Hire a Former Fairfax County Prosecutor That Also Has Significant Experience on the Defense Side

 - Example 1 - There is at least one judge that believes that in a first offense DUI case where the person refused the breath test, approximately 30 days of active jail time is warranted (even with a completely clean record).
 My point is not that the judge is right or wrong, the judge has the absolute right to hold such positions and sentence accordingly.
 However, wouldn't you want your lawyer to know this if you were considering the option of going to trial before that judge?

-No lawyer that divides his time between multiple jurisdictions, or "moonlights" in Fairfax will be able to offer this to you.
+A lawyer that divides his time between multiple jurisdictions, or "moonlights" in Fairfax will likely not be able to offer this to you.
 Make sure your lawyer has his office in Fairfax and virtually all of his Reckless Driving and DWI/DUI practice is exclusively in Fairfax.
 I focus on just on Fairfax and I am in the Fairfax County Courthouse 5 days a week dealing with the prosecutors and judges that will be handling your case.

 3. Avoid Attorneys that Only "Dabble" in Criminal and Traffic Defense

-The days of the general practitioner are over.
-The law has become complex and changes frequently.
-Lawyers who do a little bit of everything are unable to stay current with, and fully understand, the changes in the law and the technical aspects of cases.
+The law has become increasingly complex and fluid.
+Lawyers who don't spend a significant portion of their time dealing with criminal cases are unable to stay current with, and fully understand, the changes in the law and the technical aspects of cases.
 Moreover, DUI, Reckless Driving, and non-traffic criminal cases are very intricate and can involve a significant number of issues.
-Any attorney who only dabbles in this area is not qualified to handle your case.
+An attorney who only dabbles in this area is likely not qualified to handle your case.
 You may never know that there were flaws or defects in your case because your attorney will not have recognized and alerted you to them.
 If your attorney makes a mistake, you pay the consequences.

 4. Know What Lawyer or Lawyers Will Be Appearing in Court on Your Behalf